sofirij/assembly_website_nodejs/README.md

 - Node.js and npm
 - Webpack (configured in `webpack.config.js`)
-- A compiled `assembler.exe` in `src/server/exe/` (Windows only)

-## Notes

-- The assembler executable must be built and placed in `src/server/exe/`.
-- The project uses strict Content Security Policy for security.
-- All code editing and viewing is done in the browser using CodeMirror.

 ## Upcoming Updates

 - Linting
 - Containerization (with Docker)
 - Deploying the backend online
-- Server side assembling